edxmorgan/diff_uv/README.md

 unknown parameters in the model.

-The assumptions that have been made for the dynamics of a commond vehicle like the BlueROV2 Heavy are listed in the following:
+The assumptions that have been made for the dynamics of a common ligtweight vehicle(the BlueROV2 Heavy) are listed in the following:

 * BlueROV2 Heavy operates at relative low speeds (i.e. less than 2 m/s), lift
 forces can be neglected.